The $L^p$ Dirichlet boundary problem for second order Elliptic Systems with rough coefficients: Bounds for the nontangential maximal function by the square function

 Next, consider $\tilde{u}:=u-u_{\rm av}(q)$.
 (For $h\lesssim r_i$ this is just $u$ as $u_{\rm av}(q)=0$).
 Then $\mathcal{L}\tilde{u}=0$, hence $\tilde{u}$ still solves the system \eqref{E:D-strip} and $\tilde{u}_{\rm av}({q})=0$.
 Denote by $\tilde{w}$ the $L^2$ averages of $|\tilde u|$.
 For all $x'\in F^i_{\nu}$ we have

-With $\hbar:=\hbar_{\nu,a}(w)$ and for $M_\hbar$ defined on the graph of $\hbar$ in Corollary~\ref{S3:L6} we see that Corollary~\ref{S3:L6} applied to $\tilde{u}$ implies\footnote{Technically $\tilde{u}\in W^{1,2}_{loc}(\Omega)$ is not an energy solution, but in the proof the smallness of the solution is only need above a certain distance from the boundary.
+With $\hbar:=\hbar_{\nu,a}(w)$ and for $M_\hbar$ defined on the graph of $\hbar$ in Corollary~\ref{S3:L6} we see that Corollary~\ref{S3:L6} applied to $\tilde{u}$ implies\footnote{Technically $\tilde{u}\in W^{1,2}_{\rm loc}(\Omega)$ is not an energy solution, but in the proof the smallness of the solution is only need above a certain distance from the boundary.
 In our case we obviously have $\tilde{w}(z)\leq w(z)+|u({q})|\leq\nu/8$ for points $z$ whose distance to the boundary exceeds $2r_i$ which suffices for our purposes.}

-Here we are allowed to apply the cutoff function $\chi_{4B_i}$ since values of $\tilde{w}$ are small above the height $2r$, and hence this put a limit on the distance and the diameter of the boundary ball $R$ constructed in Corollary~\ref{S3:L6} from the point $x'$ (both are bounded by $\lesssim r_i$).
-Thus by the maximal function theorem
+Here we are allowed to apply the cutoff function $\chi_{4B_i}$ since values of $\tilde{w}$ are small above the height $2r$, hence this places a bound on the distance and the diameter of the boundary ball $R$ constructed in Corollary~\ref{S3:L6} from the point $x'$ (both are bounded by $\lesssim r_i$).
+Thus, by the maximal function theorem

 At this stage, we bring in the following lemma.